JasonReeves702/TOFFEE/README.md

 TOFFEE is built upon the work of previous studies in flare detection and modeling.
 Depending on your specific goals you may want to consider the following papers:

+[1] Mosteller, Frederick, and John Wilder Tukey.
+Data Analysis and Regression.
+Pearson, 1977.

+[2] Ilin, E. et al. Flares in open clusters with K2.
+II.
+Pleiades, Hyades, Praesepe,Ruprecht 147, and M 67.
+645, A42 (2021).

+[3]  Davenport, J. R. A. et al. Kepler flares. ii. the temporal morphology of white-light flares on gj 1243.
+The Astrophysical Journal 797, 122 (2014).
+URL https://dx.doi.org/10.1088/0004-637X/797/2/122.

+[4] Yang, H. & Liu, J. The Flare Catalog and the Flare Activity in the Kepler Mission.
+241, 29 (2019).

+[5] Howard, W. S. & MacGregor, M. A. No such thing as a simple flare: Substructure and quasi-periodic pulsations observed in a statistical sample of 20 s cadence tess flares.
+The Astrophysical Journal 926, 204 (2022).
+URL https://dx.doi.org/10.3847/1538-4357/ac426e.

+[6] Chang, S. W., Byun, Y. I. & Hartman, J. D. Photometric Study on Stellar Magnetic Activity.
+I. Flare Variability of Red Dwarf Stars in the Open Cluster M37.
+814, 35 (2015).

+[7] Pitkin, M., Williams, D., Fletcher, L. & Grant, S. D. T. A bayesian method for detecting stellar flares.
+Monthly Notices of the Royal Astronomical Society 445, 2268–2284 (2014).
+URL https://doi.org/10.1093/mnras/stu1889.

+[8] Rivera, E. C., Johnson, J. R., Homan, J. & Wing, S. How noise thresholds affect the information content of stellar flare sequences.
+670, A143 (2023).